-The urgent care rotation is intended to provide the student with hands on experience in the evaluation and treatment of various conditions related to urgent but not emergent medical conditions.
+The EMS and disaster management rotation is intended to provide the student with hands on experience in the evaluation and treatment of various conditions related to EMS care and disaster management.

-- 1. The clinical experience will emphasize the diagnosis and management of acute urgent but not emergent disorders. - 2.
+- 1. The clinical experience will emphasize the diagnosis and management of acute emergent conditions for EMS. - 2.
 The clinical experience will emphasize evaluation of risk factors, and management of risk factors to prevent disease advancement if possible. - 3.
-The clinical experience will include learning to perform a complete and accurate patient history and physical exam. - 4.
-The clinical experience will include identification and indications for appropriate diagnostic studies. - 5.
-The clinical experience will help the student identify the first line therapy for common urgent care presentations. - presentations.6.
+The clinical experience will include learning to perform a complaint focused and accurate patient history and physical exam to provide information to hospital personnel. - 4.
+The clinical experience will include identification and indications for appropriate therapeutic maneuvers. - 5.
+The clinical experience will help the student identify the first line therapy for common EMS patient presentations. - 6.
 The clinical experience will help the student identify when a patient may need transfer to a higher level of care and allow participation in that process when appropriate.